godotengine/godot/CONTRIBUTING.md

 ## Communicating with developers

-The Godot Engine community has [many communication channels](https://godotengine.org/community), some used more for user-level discussions and support, others more for development discussions.
+The Godot Engine community has many communication channels (https://godotengine.org/community), some used for user-level discussions and support, others for development discussions.

 To communicate with developers (e.g. to discuss a feature you want to implement or a bug you want to fix), the following channels can be used: